wows-tools/wows-depack/REVERSING_STORY.md

 Note, my brute-force tool is most likely a bit buggy and probably adds a few +1 offsets here and there, also it is likely that the uncompressions overflows a bit beyond the actual compressed data.
 But it is good enough for purpose.

-Looking at the end of the file, we have this pattern repeating one final time:
+Looking at the end of the file, we have this pattern repeating one final time at the very end:

 ```
 0a16d3c0  79 b0 e2 a0 8e e3 a8 3c  4b d5 d4 51 a0 7b b2 a1  |y......<K..Q.{..|